Carey Hart: Career

 In April 2009, H&H moved to a bigger store inside the Hard Rock Hotel & Casino in Las Vegas and created the Hart & Huntington Freestyle tour, which toured alongside Pink's arena tour in Australia.
 In 2010, Hart & Huntington opened a store in Niagara Falls, Canada.
 In August of the same year, Wasted Space closed to make way for the Hard Rock's new race and sports book.
 In 2011, Hart was awarded the 1st R.A.D.
 Lifetime achievement award. and hosted of MTV2's “Burn Out” series.
-In 2011 H&H Hawaii closed.
+In 2011, H&H Hawaii closed.

 Prior to the 2012 X Games, Hart announced his participation of the Moto X Speed & Style event would be his last competition.
 Hart got to the quarter-finals but was eliminated by Edgar Torronteras.

 For 2013, Hart announced the joining forces of Hart's Dodge/Sycuan Casino Racing team with Ricky Carmichael and factory support from Suzuki and Yoshimura research and development forming 'RCH Racing'.

-During Hart's career, he has been featured in nationwide ad campaigns for Ford, Dunkin' Donuts, Fox, DVS and Mountain Dew as well as in such print publications as Paper Magazine, Teen People, ESPN The Magazine, Rolling Stone, Prick and, Skinnie, and has been on the covers of numerous motocross and tattoo magazines.
+During Hart's career, he has been featured in nationwide ad campaigns for Ford, Dunkin' Donuts, Fox Racing, DVS and Mountain Dew as well as in such print publications as Paper Magazine, Teen People, ESPN The Magazine, Rolling Stone, Prick and, Skinnie, and has been on the covers of numerous motocross and tattoo magazines.

-Hart has made cameos in several music videos, Including Kid Rock's video "Bawitdaba" jumping the trailer park, He has appeared in Pink's "Just Like a Pill", "So What", "Raise Your Glass", "Just Give Me a Reason", and "True Love" videos.
+Hart has made cameos in several music videos, including Kid Rock's video "Bawitdaba" wherein he is shown jumping a trailer park, He has appeared in Pink's "Just Like a Pill", "So What", "Raise Your Glass", "Just Give Me a Reason", and "True Love" videos.
 On the 2000 Australian Warped Tour, he played bass with the band Pennywise.

 Hart has also appeared on the Late Show with David Letterman, Inked, MTV's Life of Ryan, Rove Live (Australia), appeared on The Today Show, was a guest in Talkin' 'bout Your Generation and has starred in several films including ESPN/Touchstone Pictures’ IMAX film, Ultimate X, Terrafirma 5, Frenzno Smooth, Flipped Out, Crush: A Transworld Motocross Film, Seth II and several of the "Crusty Demons" series.
 He also has had cameo appearances in xXx and Charlie's Angels: Full Throttle.

 Personal life

 Hart was raised in Las Vegas.
-His parents divorced when he was very young, he and his younger brother Anthony Hart were raised by their father, Tom Hart, a construction company owner.
+His parents divorced when he was very young.
+He and his younger brother, Anthony "Tony" Hart, were raised by their father, construction company owner Tom Hart.
 He is the oldest of three siblings.

 Hart began dating singer Pink after meeting her in Philadelphia, Pennsylvania, at the 2001 X Games.
 After four years of dating, Pink proposed to Hart in June 2005 via a pit board during one of his races in Mammoth Lakes, California.
-She was holding a sign initially asking "Will you marry me?"
-At first he ignored her and completed another lap of the race; it was only when she changed the sign and held it up again with it now saying, "I'm serious!", that Hart pulled out of the race to pick Pink up.
+She held up a sign that read, "Will you marry me?"
+At first, Hart ignored Pink and completed another lap of the race; it was only when she changed the sign to read, "I'm serious!" that Hart pulled out of the race to pick her up.
 They married at the Four Seasons resort in Costa Rica on January 7, 2006.